Financial security at Crédit Agricole CIB

 As part of the legal and regulatory obligations in force, and in application of Crédit Agricole S.A.
 Group policy, Crédit Agricole CIB has put into place a system dedicated to the prevention of money laundering, the financing of terrorism and corruption, and compliance with embargos and asset freezes.
 This system applies to both the central entity and affiliated units.

 Customer protection - The MIFID - Complaints and deposit guarantee scheme

-The Markets in Financial Instruments Directive (MiFID) is the European law measures of which were transposed into the legislation and the French regulation.
-They came into effect on November 1st, 2007.
-The MiFID ratified on 21st April 2004 aims at creating a single market for financial services with more integrated capital markets and enhanced investor protection, the same across all European countries.
-It simplifies the regulations relative to financial services throughout the European Union by laying down common rules in terms of treatment of customers and capital market operations.
+The Markets in Financial Instruments Directive (MiFID) is a European law, the provisions of which have been transposed into French legislation and regulation.
+They came into effect on 1 November 2007.
+MiFID, which was adopted on 21 April 2004, aims to create a single market for financial services with more integrated capital markets and enhanced investor protection.

 FATCA (Foreign Account Tax Compliance Act) is a US regulation aimed at reducing tax evasion by US citizens and US residents holding financial assets outside of the United States.
 Crédit Agricole CIB and all financial institutions within Crédit Agricole CIB impacted by FATCA are working diligently to comply with this regulation.
 More information here.